 - Computer Configuration -> Windows Settings -> Security Settings -> Windows Firewall with Advanced Security – is the actual section to configure Windows Firewall in modern Windows OS versions, and its interface is similar to that of the local Defender Firewall management console.

 In order users (even having local admin permissions) cannot stop the firewall service, it is recommended to configure the automatic startup of Windows Firewall using GPO.
 To do it, go to Computer Configuration- > Windows Settings -> Security Settings -> System Services.
 Find Windows Firewall in the list of services and change the startup mode to automatic (Define this policy setting -> Service startup mode Automatic).
 Make sure that your users don’t have the permissions to stop the service.

 Go to the Computer Configuration -> Windows Settings -> Security Settings section in the GPO console.
 Right-click Windows Firewall with Advanced Security and open the properties.

-Change the Firewall state to On (recommended) in all three tabs: Domain Profile, Private Profile and Public Profile.
+Change the Firewall state to On (recommended) in all three tabs: Domain Profile, Private Profile and Public Profile (What are network locations in Windows?).
 Depending on the security policies in your company, you can specify that all inbound connections are blocked by default (Inbound connections -> Block), and outbound connections are allowed (Outbound connections -> Allow).
 Save the changes.